We Exclusively offer Cremation through our Funeral Cooperatives Network.

 Is a casket needed for Cremation?

-No, AquaCremation does not require a Casket, however a Casket is required for Flame Cremation.
+Yes, a Casket is required for Flame Cremation.

 Is embalming required prior to cremation?

-No. In fact it is against the law for a funeral home to tell you otherwise.
+No. In fact, it is against the law for a funeral home to tell you otherwise.

 Can the body be viewed without embalming?